One-off payment proposal to 'share productivity gains' with workers

 Apart from the one-off payment, the council also recommended a wage increment of between S$50 and S$70 for workers earning up to S$1,300.

-Representing the Government, Permanent Secretary for Manpower Aubeck Kam said that the higher quantum of this year’s wage increase range reflects the improvement in general business conditions, while maintaining the flexibility for employers to provide wage increases.
+Representing the Government, Mr Kam said that the higher quantum of this year’s wage increase range reflects the improvement in general business conditions, while maintaining the flexibility for employers to provide wage increases.

 "The Government supports the NWC's move to build upon the success of earlier tripartite efforts to raise the wage threshold and cover more low-wage workers," Mr Kam said.

-With all 23 Industry Transformation Maps launched, NWC said that employers should continue or start to operationalise them to spur more productivity and transformation.
+With all 23 Industry Transformation Maps launched, NWC said that employers should continue or start to operationalise the blueprints to spur more productivity and transformation.

 "The productivity gain in 2017 is terrific and we must ride on the momentum to press on with our productivity efforts. ...
 Successful industry transformation will create better quality jobs, raise skills, pay better, sustainable wages as well as grow the economic pie,' Dr Yap said.